mstark/eve_open_api/docs/AssetsApi.md

 item_ids = [EVEOpenAPI::Array<Integer>.new] # Array<Integer> | A list of item ids

 opts = {
-  datasource: "tranquility", # String | The server name you would like data from
+  datasource: 'tranquility', # String | The server name you would like data from
-  token: "token_example" # String | Access token to use if unable to set a header }
+  token: 'token_example' # String | Access token to use if unable to set a header }

 begin